Origin of Life

 A May 21, 2001 paper, When Physicists Tried to Explain Evolution, Biologists Cried Foul illustrates the problems in reaching outside one's scientific specialty.

 Today, with few exceptions, the reaction of evangelicals to claims that life emerged from non-living matter through natural processes ranges from deep skepticism to ridicule.
-This pessimistic position is framed on probability considerations, scientific grounds, philosophical arguments, and Biblical passages which seem to indicate that life came directly from God.
+This pessimistic position is framed on probability considerations, scientific grounds, philosophical arguments, and Biblical passages which seem to indicate that life came directly as a result of God's action.
 However, a few evangelicals suggest that scripture may be read as indicating that created matter came with the potential to produce life.
 Both groups believe that God did it - the question is whether the or a plausible mechanism can be demonstrated for an inaccessible event. !